danbev/learning-nodejs/README.md

 ### AsyncWrap
 Some background about AsyncWrap can be found [here](https://github.com/nodejs/diagnostics/blob/master/tracing/AsyncWrap/README.md)
 So using AsyncWrap we can have callbacks invoked during the life of handle objects.
-A handle object would for example e a TCPWrap which extends ConnectionWrap -> StreamWrap -> HandleWrap.
+A handle object would for example be a TCPWrap which extends ConnectionWrap -> StreamWrap -> HandleWrap.

 Being a builtin module it follows the same initialization as others.
 So lets take a look at the initialization function and see